Tyre Nichols remembered as beautiful soul with creative eye

 "My vision is to bring my viewers deep into what I am seeing through my eye and out through my lens," Nichols wrote.
 "People have a story to tell, why not capture it."

-He died three days later at a hospital, and the officers have since been charged with second-degree murder and other offenses.
+He was just a few minutes from the home he shared with his mother and stepfather when he was killed in what authorities described as a brutal attack by five Memphis police officers, who were since charged with second-degree murder and other offenses.

 "Nobody's perfect, nobody.
-But he was damn near," his mother, RowVaughn Wells, said at a news conference this week, moments after she watched the video of her son being beaten.
+But he was damn near," his mother, RowVaughn Wells, said at a news conference, moments after she watched the video of her son being beaten to death.
 "He was damn near perfect."

+He was the baby of their family, born 12 years after his closest siblings.
+He had a 4-year-old son and worked hard to better himself as a father, his family said.

 Friends at a memorial service this week described him as joyful and lovable.